Information flow reveals prediction limits in online social activity

-Next, instead of asking how much information is present in what the ego has previously written regarding what the ego will write in the future, we ask how much information is present on average in what the \bfit{alter} has previously written regarding what the ego will write in the future (Fig.~\ref{fig:introFig}A).
-If there is consistent, predictive information in the alter's past about the ego's future, especially beyond the information available in the ego's own past, then there is evidence of information flow.
+Next, instead of using the entropy rate to ask how much information is present in what the ego has previously written regarding what the ego will write in the future, we now ask how much information is present on average in what the \textbf{\textit{alter}} has previously written regarding what the ego will write in the future (Fig.~\ref{fig:introFig}a).
+If there is consistent, predictive information in the alter's past about the ego's future, especially beyond the information available in the ego's own past, then there is evidence of predictive information flow.

-Replacing the ego's past writing with the alter's past converts the entropy to the \emph{cross-entropy} (see \SM{}).
+Replacing the ego's past writing with the alter's past converts the entropy to the \emph{cross-entropy} (see `Measuring the flow of predictive information' and `Estimator convergence on our data' in the Methods section).
 The cross-entropy is always greater than the entropy when the alter provides less information about the ego than the ego, and so an increase in cross-entropy tells us how much information we lose by only having access to the alter's information instead of the ego's.
-Indeed, estimating the cross-entropy between each ego and their most frequently contacted alter (Fig.~\ref{fig:introFig}B), we saw higher cross-entropies spanning from 6--12 bits (equivalently, perplexities from 64--4096 words or predictabilities spread from 0--60\%).
-While less frequently contacted alters provided less predictive information than alters in close contact (see \SM{}), even for the closest alters there was a broader range of cross-entropies than the entropies of the egos themselves.
-This implies a diversity of social relationships: sometimes the ego is well informed by the alter, leading to a cross-entropy closer to the ego's entropy, while other times the ego and alter exhibit little information flow.
+Indeed, estimating the cross-entropy between each ego and their most frequently contacted alter (Fig.~\ref{fig:introFig}b), we saw higher cross-entropies than using the ego's own text, spanning from 6--12 bits compared with 5--9 bits (equivalently, perplexities from 64--4096 words compared with 32--512 words, or predictabilities spread from 0--60\% compared with 40--70\%).
+Whereas less frequently contacted alters provided less predictive information than alters in close contact (see Supplementary Notes 1.6 and 1.7), even for the closest alters there was a broader range of cross-entropies than the entropies of the egos themselves.
+This implies a diversity of social relationships: sometimes the ego is well informed by the alter, leading to a cross-entropy closer to the ego's entropy, whereas other times the ego and alter exhibit little information flow.